Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Discussion

 Additionally, we were not able to conclusively exclude that one of the progenitor galaxies (i.e. the retrograde) is an elliptical galaxy.
 Our tests of this scenario showed that the overall SFR over time would drop, along with the stellar populations within knot C. However, this can be adjusted, if needed, by changing other parameters, such as the prograde gas fraction or orbital parameters.

-Finally, we will explore this same Haro 11 model at a higher spatial resolution in Ejdetjärn et al. (in prep.), where we will focus on the escape of LyC and Ly$\alpha$ radiation and stellar cluster formation during a galaxy merger.
+Finally, we will explore this same Haro 11 model at a higher spatial resolution and with on-the-fly radiative transfer in Ejdetjärn et al. (in prep.), where we will focus on the escape of LyC and Ly${\rm \alpha}$ radiation and stellar cluster formation during a galaxy merger.
 We will employ post processing radiative transfer and evaluate the covering fraction to understand the impact of gas stripping and stellar feedback.